-The new recommendations, not least providing pregnant women clear, concise information, will play a vital role in raising awareness and empowering women to make informed decisions about what is right for them and their babies.
-We are currently working with the RCOG to create a joint leaflet, and expect this to be available by the end of the year.
+Three key new recommendations in particular will play a vital role in raising awareness and empowering women to make informed decisions about what is right for them and their babies:

 - Recommending that women who carried GBS in a previous pregnancy should be offered either routine antibiotics OR a proper test will mean that NHS trusts will make the GBS-specific ECM test available (click here for the UK Standard for testing specifically for GBS carriage).

 - Recommending antibiotics to women in preterm labour will help protect preterm babies, who are more vulnerable to all kinds of things, including GBS infection, than their full-term counterparts and who suffer disproportionately as a result.

-There are of course a number of other new recommendations but we think the above three will have the biggest impact on preventing avoidable GBS infection in newborn babies.
+There are other important new recommendations but the above will we think have the biggest impact on preventing avoidable GBS infection in newborn babies.